Debug Windows authentication errors

 The AllowNtlm property is set to

 false, which causes Windows Communication Foundation (WCF) to make a best-effort to throw an exception if NTLM is used.
-Note that setting this property to
+Setting this property to

 false may not prevent NTLM credentials from being sent over the wire.